mrpaulandrew/procfwk/docs/activities.md

 ___

 The complete activity chain can be viewed via the Visio design file in the solution code repository in GitHub [here](https://github.com/mrpaulandrew/procfwk/blob/master/Images/ADFprocfwk%20Designs.vsdx).
-Otherwise this page offer a simple overview of the key activities in each level of the processing framework.
+Otherwise this page offers a simple overview of the key activities in each level of the processing framework.

 The processing framework chain of operations uses the __Execute Pipeline__ activity to enter into the next lower level pipeline; grandparent > parent > child > infant.
 This is the only ocasion where the execution pipeline activity is used and can be considered a good marker to separate the generational levels of the framework activities.